top of page

 Taste (Gustatory) – Salty, sweet, bitter

-There are, however, two additional senses that form an integral part of our cognitive awareness of our surroundings:
+There are two additional senses that form an integral part of our cognitive awareness of our surroundings:

 Vestibular – This involves balance, movement, gravity and position.
 We can work out if we are hanging upside down, moving, and at what speed even with our eyes closed.

-Proprioception – This sense processes information from our body parts to allow an unconscious awareness of their relation each other and to their surroundings.
+Proprioception – This sense processes information from our body parts to allow an unconscious awareness of their relation each other and to their surroundings using movement, action and location.

 What goes into the MSE and why does it work?